silverstripe/cwp/docs/en/customising-the-default-functionality.md

 # Customising the default functionality

-You should have started your project from a supported recipe as a template for the maximum level of compatibility with the platform and then customised from there onwards.
+You should have started your project from the installer or included a recipe with your project for the maximum level of compatibility with the platform.

-With Composer you can easily adjust the modules that are included in the project.
+With Composer you can easily add to the modules that are included in the project.
 Full instructions can be found in the [SilverStripe Composer documentation](http://doc.silverstripe.org/framework/en/installation/composer#advanced-usage).

-For site-specific SilverStripe installation, fine tune your configuration with `mysite/_config.php`.
+For site-specific SilverStripe installation, fine tune your configuration with `mysite/_config` and `mysite/_config.php`.
 More information is available in the [configuration reference](http://doc.silverstripe.org/framework/en/topics/configuration).
 Make sure to preserve the database and environment configuration code, otherwise your deployment may not work (e.g. the database connection will not work).

 The best way to work with your site is to commit all your modifications to your own theme and in the `mysite` directory.

 Avoid changing modules directly.
 SilverStripe's architecture allows safe customisation through:

-* Composer & new modules (*cwp* module can be removed or forked, other modules can be added)
+* Composer and new modules
 * [Class inheritance](http://doc.silverstripe.org/framework/en/tutorials/2-extending-a-basic-site)
 * [SilverStripe DataExtensions](http://doc.silverstripe.org/framework/en/reference/dataextension)